hansontech/aiothings/README.md

 > AWS Amplify is a tool from AWS to build web application and serverless functions conveniently.
 > For details, please check [AWS Amplify CLI home](https://github.com/aws-amplify/amplify-cli)

+>> We are looking for a better way to do version control, installtion and intetrations to CI/CD
+>> Which is prevented by current Amplify CLI.
+Please kindly let us know if you have suggestions to this issue.

 ``` bash
 # setup authorization and authentication
 amplify add auth